Naaooj/sap-as-docker/README.md

 docker run -it --hostname=ASE -p 5000:5000 --privileged=true --volumes-from sybase-data --name=sybase-server sybase/server:latest bash
 ```

+Use the following credential to connect to the instance :
+* login: sa
+* password: sybase

+There is also an alternative account for the *dockerdb* database:
+* login: dockerdb_login
+* password: dockerdb1234

 ## How it works
 The first image is really simple and does not require any explanation.
 The second one is more complicated and performs a lot more operations.
 Described below the most important operations.